Chapter Forty Five I

 James blinks, then stares into the distance.

 We turn our heads to each other, a few seconds pass, we turn back to James.

 “Then there’s the bliss, which is not meditation exactly.”

-The feeling left, the answer sank back into the unconscious.
-He felt the twinge of ‘almost had it’ frustration.
+The feeling leaves, the answer sinks back into the unconscious.
+He feels the twinge of ‘almost had it’ frustration.